gvwilson/sdxjs/introduction/index.md

 -   Write JavaScript programs using loops, arrays, functions, and classes.

--   Create static web pages using HTML and CSS.
+-   Create static web pages using [%g html "HTML" %] and [%g css "CSS" %].

 -   Install Node on their computer and run programs with it from the command line.